slamdata/truffled-purescript/README.md

-# truffled-purescript
+# Truffled PureScript

 [Truffle](https://wiki.openjdk.java.net/display/Graal/Truffle+FAQ+and+Guidelines) is an API for writing AST interpreters on the JVM.
 When combined with [Graal](https://wiki.openjdk.java.net/display/Graal/Main), Truffle can partially evaluate and specialise AST nodes to generate efficient machine code.

-[PureScript](http://www.purescript.org/) is a small strongly typed programming language that compiles to JavaScript.
+[PureScript](http://www.purescript.org/) is a small strongly typed programming language.

 This project combines both together so that we can run PureScript on the JVM.